 So, since PPTP is so outmatched in terms of security, does it have any real use?
 Well, yes, it can still be an effective VPN protocol in some situations.
 If you’re on an older Windows OS, for instance, PPTP will be the most compatible protocol for you, and it can be helpful in offices to offer a barrier of protection for their data on an internal level.

-PPTP also stands out for its speeds and is actually one of the fastest VPN protocols you can use, so if you want to use a VPN to access a streaming service like Netflix and watch some movies and shows, PPTP might actually be a strong choice.
+PPTP also stands out for its speeds and is actually one of the fastest VPN protocols you can use.
 Just don’t use it if your primary concern is security, as better options are available.